CrossFit is EVERYWHERE these days.

 Is it just classes?
 If I want to workout in addition to my CrossFit classes, would I need a separate gym membership?
-At most CrossFits, yes – it’s just group classes.
-Some CrossFits have “open gym” hours – but not many are open for use 5am-11pm like your local commercial gym.
+At most CrossFit gyms, yes – it’s just group classes.
+Some CrossFit gyms have “open gym” hours – but not many are open for use 5am-11pm like your local commercial gym.

-Do I have to eat Paleo if I do CrossFit?
+Do I have to eat paleo if I do CrossFit?
 Absolutely not.
-Paleo is the diet recommended by CrossFit and a lot of CrossFits have paleo challenges – but you don’t have to (and I’ve never had it pushed on me).
+Paleo is the diet recommended by CrossFit and a lot of CrossFit gyms have paleo challenges – but you don’t have to (and I’ve never had it pushed on me).

 Will CrossFit make me lose weight?
-If you push yourself and change your diet.
+If you work hard and change your diet.
 Diet will be 80% of success or failure, but combine a healthy diet with CrossFit and I’d bet anything you start to look better, get stronger, and feel better within 30 days.

-What’s with the girls names?
-Why do people say things like “We’re doing Mary at CrossFit today!”
-CrossFit has what are called “benchmark workouts” which are named after girls (or heroes – fallen military personnel).
-Crossfit’s reasoning is this:
+What’s with the girls’ names for workouts?
+Why do people say things like “We’re doing Mary at CrossFit today!”?
+CrossFit has what are called “benchmark workouts” with female names (they also have “Hero WODs” named for fallen military/police/fire personnel).
+CrossFit’s reasoning is this:

 “…anything that leaves you flat on your back and incapacitated only to lure you back for more at a later date certainly deserves naming.”
 (CF Journal – Issue 13, September 2003)